gregorbaer/xaitimesynth/docs/guides/adding_generators.md

     # Implementation
 ```

-This automatically:
+**Note:** While this approach is convenient, it has limitations:

-- Creates a component function named your_component
+- The docstrings from the generator function won't be visible in the component API
-- Registers it in the appropriate registries
+- Parameter descriptions won't be accessible when users call the component function
-- Makes it available in the module namespace
+- It's harder to customize the component function behavior separately from the generator

 ## Step 5: Update __init__.py Exports